beerjs/wolverhampton/README.md

 * We welcome JS devs of all experience levels, including complete beginners, who seek to learn and meet new friends.
 * We do no more planning than needed: come with your own questions or ready to answer others'.
+* We are not require you to drink.
+It's fully optional.

 Contact
 -------